arduino/docs-content/content/arduino-cloud/10.education/09.arduino-cloud-for-education/content.md

 ## IoT Components

-On the left menu bar in https://app.arduino.cc/ are listed all the elements you will use to set up your IoT projects for a quick access:
+On the left menu bar in https://app.arduino.cc/, all the elements you will use to set up your IoT projects for a quick access are listed:

 1. [Devices](https://app.arduino.cc/devices)
 2. [Things](https://app.arduino.cc/things)